 Agency-Specific Clinical Requirements

-In addition to the general matriculation clinical clearance requirements above, students may need to complete all agency-specific clinical requirements such as training and orientation, completing agency specific forms, etc. Enrolled students are required to monitor the Blackboard organization titled "2024 Fall Clinical Onboarding (CSI)" for more detailed instructions.
+In addition to the general matriculation clinical clearance requirements above, students may need to complete other agency-specific clinical requirements such as training and orientation, completing agency specific forms, etc. Enrolled students are required to monitor the Brightspace organization titled "2025 Spring Clinical Onboarding (CSI)" for more detailed instructions.
 Students who are not fully cleared will earn an absence in their clinical course.
 Excessive absences will result in an earned course grade of F (see course syllabus).

 Enrollment in NRS 110